 A smartphone is just a fragile little device, no matter how the manufacturer brags about its ability to resist water and dust.
-Accidents happen and the phone becomes totally dead or screen-broken, making you unable to access the phone any more.
+Sometimes accidents happen, making the phone totally dead or screen-broken.

-Does it mean that you have to say goodbye to both the phone and important data inside the phone?
-Maybe there is little you can do about the broken phone, but you definitely can retrieve data from the broken phone with right methods.
+Does it mean that you have to say goodbye to both the phone and important data inside it?
+Maybe there is little you can do to fix the broken phone, but you definitely can retrieve data from the broken phone with the right methods.
 Here are methods to retrieve data from broken Android phone, including Samsung, LG, HTC, Nexus, Google Pixel, etc.

-When we couldn't turn on or unlock an Android phone because the phone is dead or its front screen is broken, SD card/SIM card may be the first thing that we will think of to rescue phone data.
+Many people might save photos, videos on their phones to a SD card and contacts to the SIM card.
+When we couldn't turn on or unlock an Android phone because the phone is dead or its front screen is broken, we can insert SD card/SIM card to other workable phone to rescue phone data.
 The method is simple:

 Insert the tip of the tray eject tool that came with your phone (or a small paperclip) into little hole next to the microSD/SiM card slot.